[rank_math_breadcrumb]

 Fitzpatrick Skin Type

 The Fitzpatrick skin phototype is a commonly used system to describe a person’s skin type in terms of response to ultraviolet radiation (UVR) exposure.
 It was developed in 1975 by American dermatologist Thomas B. Fitzpatrick.
-It can be used as an assessment tool in terms of recommendations for sunbed use and general sun exposure.

-We often think that we know what’s going on with our own skin – whether we perceive that we “don’t burn” or perhaps that our skin is so sensitive that we shouldn’t have any sun exposure at all.
+We often think that we know what’s going on with our own skin – whether we perceive that we “don’t burn” when sunbathing or perhaps that our skin is so sensitive that we shouldn’t have any sun exposure at all.
 We’ve all done it, of course…spending all day by the pool…or taking too many minutes on the sunbed, assuming that our skin will be fine.

 At the other end of the spectrum, not getting enough sun exposure can have equally undesirable consequences – impacting our Vitamin D production and “feel good” hormone production.
 Lack of sunlight in our day to day lives, especially in the morning, can also affect our circadian rhythm.